SushaSureshh/analysis_annodata/README.md

   model that predicts the main_therapist_behaviour label.
 Evaluate the model that you created.
 In this hypothetical example, the model will be used to characterize the behavior of MI practitioners during their clinical sessions.

+  ## Exploratory Data Analysis

+  In this anaylis I am using AnnoMI-simple.csv